Ramsdale Beck

-Ramsdale Beck is a small river that feeds directly into the North Sea between Robin Hood's Bay and Ravenscar on the North Yorkshire coast in England.
+Ramsdale Beck is a small river that feeds directly into the North Sea at Boggle Hole, between Robin Hood's Bay and Ravenscar on the North Yorkshire coast in England.
 The stream, which rises on Fylingdales Moor, has two waterfalls, and historically was used to power two corn mills.
 The beck flows through a small ravine known as Ramsdale Valley.
 There is another Ramsdale Beck in Scarborough which connects Scarborough Mere and Falsgrave to the sea.

 Etymology

 Ramsdale, which applies to the beck, the hamlet and the mill in the valley, was first recorded in 1210 as Ramesdale.
 The name shares similarities with Ramsey in Cambridgeshire and they have derived from the Old English hramse or ramese, meaning garlic.
 Wild garlic, or ramson, is known to be prolific within the valley, even into the modern day.
 One of the derivations of the surname Ramsdale can be traced back to those who lived in the valley.